Japan’s Nikkei at 30-year high after Trump OKs stimulus

 Trading is expected to be light this week, as most fund managers and investors have closed their books for the year.
 It will be another holiday-shortened week, with New Year’s Day on Friday.

+In other trading, the 10-year Treasury yield, which can affect interest rates on mortgages and other consumer loans, rose to 0.94% from 0.92% late Monday.

-In other trading, benchmark U.S. crude oil gained 31 cents to $47.93 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil gained 55 cents to $48.17 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 61 cents to $47.62 per barrel on Monday.
-Brent crude, the international standard, picked up 29 cents to $51.19 per barrel.
+Brent crude, the international standard, picked up 59 cents to $51.49 per barrel.

 By ELAINE KURTENBACH